LarryVincent/customer-class/content/podcasts/podcast-1.md

 {{% pod-module %}}

+## Guest {.guest-label}
-## Guest: Julie Rice
+##  Julie Rice {.guest}

 ![Julie Rice](/images/jr-landscape.jpg)

 Julie Rice is an entrepreneur best known for co-founding the fitness phenomenon, SoulCycle.
 Rice's life's work has been about building community and she served as Co-CEO at SoulCycle from 2006 to 2015 before serving as a Partner at WeWork from 2017 to 2019.

 She is currently the Co-Founder of LifeShop.
 LifeShop advises and invests in entrepreneurs and consults with businesses at scale.
 LifeShop is also developing original concepts in the health and happiness space.

 Rice lives in NYC with her husband, Spencer, and their two daughters, Phoebe and Parker.
-She is a board member of the Public Theatre and WeightWatchers, as well as an advisor to the women's club, The Wing.
+She is a board member of the Public Theatre and WeightWatchers.